jmhuie/SlicerBiomech/README.md

 # How to Cite

 If you use SegmentGeometry in your work, please cite the follow publication:
-* Huie JM, Summers AP, Kawano SM. (in press) SegmentGeometry: a tool for measuring second moment of area in 3D Slicer.
-Integrative Organismal Biology.
+* Huie JM, Summers AP, Kawano SM.
+(2022) SegmentGeometry: a tool for measuring second moment of area in 3D Slicer.
+Integrative Organismal Biology. https://doi.org/10.1093/iob/obac009

 To cite 3D Slicer as a general image analysis platform, please use:
 * Kikinis R, Pieper, SD, Vosburgh KG.
 (2014) 3D Slicer: A Platform for Subject-Specific Image Analysis, Visualization, and Clinical Support.
 In Intraoperative Imaging and Image-Guided Therapy (pp. 277–289).
 Springer, New York, NY. https://doi.org/10.1007/978-1-4614-7657-3_19